greatericontop/weaponmaster/README.md

 `/atombomb give` - absolutely mauls terrain

-## RPG Launcher

-`/rpgl give` - shoot explosive projectiles at high speed

-## Caveman Sword

-`/cavemansword give` - deal more damage as you level it up by using it

 ## Death's Scythe

 `/scythe give` - deal true damage and gain increasing levels of strength based on the damage dealt